-If your radiologist finds an abnormality on your mammogram, they may request additional testing.
-There is no question that this can be stressful, but 9 out of 10 women who go for extra tests do not have breast cancer.
-Some common breast abnormalities that are not cancer include: - Fluid-filled sacs (cysts).
+This can be very stressful, but 9 out of 10 women who go for extra tests do not have breast cancer.

+Some common breast abnormalities that are not cancer include:

+- Fluid-filled sacs (cysts).
 Up to 60% of women will have these at some point in their lives. - Small solid nodules (fibroadenomas). - Small calcium deposits (benign calcifications).

 While only a very small number of abnormalities will be cancer, you should follow the recommendations of your MIC radiologist for additional testing.
-These follow-up tests are the only way your radiologist can determine whether there are any abnormalities requiring further investigation.
+This is the only way your radiologist can determine if the abnormalities in your breast tissue require further investigation.